 The example shows a Hierarchy of accounting policies.
 If you are familiar with something like the outline feature of Microsoft Word then you know what a hierarchy is.
-There are no explicit relationships between concepts within this type of information model because XBRL most taxonomies don't generally distinguish between the types of relations.
+There are no explicit relationships between concepts within this type of concept arrangement pattern because XBRL most XBRL presentation relations don't distinguish between the types of presentation relations.
 They could, but they currently do not.
 As such, we make no distinction between types of relations.
 Again, by definition everything is a Hierarchy unless additional information is added which turns the hierarchy into some other metapattern.